John McLaughlin (host)

-Education and early career
+Early life and education

-John Joseph McLaughlin was born in Providence, Rhode Island, the son of Augustus Hugh McLaughlin and his wife Eva Philomena, née Turcotte.
-He grew up in a Catholic family who were second-generation Irish Americans and attended La Salle Academy (Rhode Island), Providence.
-At age 18, he entered Weston College in Weston, Massachusetts, which later became the theological seminary of Boston College, to become a Catholic priest.
+John Joseph McLaughlin was born in Providence, Rhode Island on March 29, 1927, the son of Augustus Hugh McLaughlin and his wife Eva Philomena, née Turcotte.
+He grew up in a Catholic family whose parents were second-generation Irish-Americans.
+McLaughlin attended La Salle Academy in Providence, and at age 18, he entered Weston College in Weston, Massachusetts (which would later become Boston College's seminary), training to become a Catholic priest.

-He entered the Jesuit order in 1947, aged 20, and was ordained as a priest in 1959, and went on to earn two master's degrees (philosophy and English literature) from Boston College.
+He entered the Jesuit order in 1947, aged 20, was ordained as a priest in 1959, and went on to earn two master's degrees (in philosophy and in English literature) from Boston College.
 After his ordination, McLaughlin spent some years as a high school teacher at Fairfield College Preparatory School, a Jesuit prep school in Connecticut.
-He took time off from teaching to earn a Ph.D. (philosophy) from Columbia University.
-He wrote his thesis on the Catholic poet Gerard Manley Hopkins.
+He took time off from teaching to earn a Ph.D. in philosophy from Columbia University, his thesis being written on the Catholic poet Gerard Manley Hopkins.

+Career

+Early positions

 He then became a writer and later assistant editor for the Jesuit current affairs publication, America, in New York City.
-Disagreements with the editor of the magazine led to his departure in 1970 after which he moved back to Providence.
+Disagreements with the editor of the magazine led to his departure in 1970, after which he moved back to Providence.